 We hope this list of seven sales strategies helps your small business this Black Friday and Cyber Monday.
 Reel in the customers with killer discounts and see your sales rise this holiday season.
 If you’ve decided it’s time to expand your business, LendThrive is here to help you during this transition.

 LendThrive is an online lender offering small business owners fixed rate business loans up to $150K.
 Our mission is to provide the means small businesses need to grow.
 We offer loans with flexible terms, no early repayment penalties, and a rewards program because we want your business to succeed.

-Our Rate Reduction Rewards program is our way of thanking borrowers for making consistent payments.
-We lower their interest rates over time to save them money.
 Apply for a loan today and be approved in as little as 24 hours.